First, read this short overview of the crisis. It will help you keep the story straight. Then start reading below.

 That became imperative once the colonists learned that George III had hired German soldiers to help put down their "rebellion."
 Unless the colonists also got outside support, they would surely be destroyed.
 It was do or die.

 After approving independence, Congress spent two days editing a draft declaration submitted by a committee and its draftsman, a thirty-three old Virginian named Thomas Jefferson.
 Jefferson's reputation as an eloquent writer preceded his appearance in Congress a year earlier.
 Now, as the delegates hacked away at his prose, changing words, cutting large passages, rewriting much of the last paragraph, Jefferson suffered visibly.
 Later he complained bitterly that the delegates had "mutilated" his text."
+View the Deleted Passage over the slave trade.
+South Carolina and Georgia insisted that it be deleted as the price for their signing the Declaration.

 On July 4th, the delegates finished their editorial work and ordered the declaration printed and distributed so it could be read "at the head of the Army" and "proclaimed" throughout the land.
 In that way the people learned that a new nation, the United States of America, had assumed a "separate and equal station" among the "powers of the earth."
+Read the annotated Declaration of Independence and also read this short analysis

 They celebrated independence by shouting "huzzah," shooting off canons, and watching militia companies parade.
 Crowds tore down or destroyed symbols of royalty on taverns and public buildings.
 In New York, people pulled a bronze statue of George III from its pedestal and sent it off to Connecticut, where patriotic women melted the statue down and used the metal to make bullets.